Infinixius/spud/README.md

 Essentially, if you wanted to enable Swarm Intelligence and Forbidden Runes, you would want to add 16 and 64 to get 80.
 If you only wanted Into Darkness, you would set the challenge to 32.
 If you wanted to enable every challenge, you would use 511, so on and so forth.

 Even I don't know how to extract challenge data from a bitmask, but I do plan on implementing a much easier way to modify challenges in the future when I figure out how they work.

-### How do I edit my inventory with this?

-This hasn't been implemented yet, but an inventory editor is definitely my next priority after fixing the desktop issue.

 ### How does this even work?